 Relationship Problems and Loneliness

 For some people, porn becomes a substitute for real emotional and physical connection.
-When someone feels disconnected from their partner, struggles with communication, or lacks intimacy, they turn to porn as an easy way to fulfill their desires.
+When someone feels disconnected from their partner, struggles with communication, or lacks intimacy, they turn to porn as an easy way to fulfil their desires.

 Relationship problems can also be linked to sex addiction, not just porn addiction.
 Sex addiction involves excessive engagement in various sexual activities, which can further strain personal connections.